FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - unifyCurrentGrid: Not available in MoorDyn-F because currents and waves are handled in the same input file.
  - writeUnits: Units are always written to output file headers
- - Seafloor file: MoorDyn-C accepts a bathymetry file path as an alternative to a number in the WtrDpth option
+ - SeafloorFile: MoorDyn-F accepts a bathymetry file path as an alternative to a number in the WtrDpth option
  - FrictionCoefficient: MoorDyn-F contains friction coefficients for lines in both the axial and transverse directions while MoorDyn-C only has a general seafloor contact coefficient of friction
  - FricDamp: Same as CV in MoorDyn-F.
  - StatDynFricScale: Same as MC in MoorDyn-F.
+ - ICgenDynamic: MoorDyn-F does not have a stationary solver for initial conditions

 The following options from MoorDyn-F are not supported by MoorDyn-C: